cryptidtech/multisig/README.md

 * Es256K (secp256k1)
 * BLS12-381 G1/G2

-The BLS curve implementation also support threshold signatures.
+The BLS curve implementation also supports threshold signatures.

 This crate also supports converting to/from SSH format digital signatures using the [`ssh-key`][3] crate.
 This gives full OpenSSH compatibility for reading in